Doctoral studies

 Additional courses

-These additional courses are selected in consultation with the supervisors and director of doctoral studies and may include, for instance, reading courses (see below), other faculty courses or external courses (see below).
+Additional courses are selected in consultation with the supervisors and director of doctoral studies.
+They may include, for instance, reading courses (see below), other faculty courses or external courses (see below).
 Doctoral students have to fund their participation in these courses out of their so-called "backpack money" or apply for external funding through grants and scholarships.

 Read more about backpack money here